aermosina86-sudo/fontanadelnettuno/sparql.md

 This query therefore helped us understand that a general search using only the word **“fontana”** is too broad.
 It retrieves both relevant and irrelevant results.
 Manual filtering is necessary to distinguish between actual fountain-related cultural properties and records where “Fontana” refers to a person, family name, or company.

-For the project, this result is useful because it shows why more specific queries are needed when working with SPARQL and cultural heritage data.
+This shows why more specific queries are needed when working with SPARQL and cultural heritage data.
 It also confirms that the Fontana del Nettuno should be studied with more precise label patterns, such as **“Fontana del Nettuno,” “Bologna,”** or related subject resources.